-Deviled eggs are one of the most delicious snacks when made correctly.
+Deviled eggs are a classic party snack and are so easy to make.
 The yolk is the main player here, which might seem like a big no-no for those that despise the yellow centre in their boiled egg.
 However, this recipe is guaranteed to change a few minds:

 - You’ll need 6 eggs, ¼ cup mayonnaise, 1 teaspoon yellow mustard, ⅛ teaspoon salt, freshly ground black pepper and smoked paprika for garnish.